 These greentech companies have plenty of open jobs available right now.

-Greentech can often look like looming wind turbines and expansive rows of solar panels, but in reality, greentech is commonly found in the devices that people use every day.
+Many envision greentech as looking like looming wind turbines or expansive rows of solar panels, but in reality, greentech can also commonly be found in the devices that people use every day.
 As more producers of technology adopt environmentally-friendly innovation as the path forward, our technological interactions will place less of a burden on our environment.
 Some examples of consumer greentech include:

-- Solar panels – Many homeowners can now choose to affix solar panels to their roofs or place them within their yard to begin generating electricity.
-Though the initial cost to acquiring solar panels can be expensive, generating solar energy can reduce the overall cost of energy delivery over time.
+- Solar panels – Many homeowners can now choose to affix solar panels to their roofs or place them within their yard to generate electricity.
+Though the initial cost to acquiring solar panels may be expensive, generating solar energy can reduce the overall cost of energy delivery over time.

 - Electric vehicles – The introduction of hybrid vehicles, and recently, fully-electric vehicles, at a large scale reduces the heavy burden of fossil fuel pollution produced by gas vehicles every day.
 As of 2020, there are more than three million electric cars in use in Europe and more than 1.8 million in use in the United States.